Kedrigern/reactSkeleton/README.md

 A simple skeleton for a React.js app that is not as complex as [Create React App](https://github.com/facebook/create-react-app) from Meta.
 With example of [Chakra UI](https://v2.chakra-ui.com/).

-If you want version without Chakra UI is under v1 tag.
+If you want version without Chakra UI is under v1 tag: `git checkout v1.1`, back: `git checkout main`

 ## Usage